ISISComputingGroup/ibex_developers_manual/Muon-Separator-Power-Supply.md

 The stability boundaries are defined as:
 1. Voltage stability: `V_lower_limit < V_measured < V_upper_limit`
 1. Current stability: `I_measured <= (I_stable + I_limit)`

+**N.B**: When the stability limits are set so that the signal is always unstable, then the unstable time will sometimes not equal the buffer size due to data loss.
+This will be a large problem if the frequency is larger than the number of elements.